SKfraz04/e-Aurum/docs/tokenomics.md

 ## Token Overview

 - e‑Aurum (eAU) is a BEP‑20 digital asset on Binance Smart Chain, designed to deliver the stability of physical gold in a fully programmable format.
-Each EAU token is precisely pegged to **1 gram of audited, allocated gold**, ensuring that token supply mirrors real‑world reserves at all times.
+Each eAU token is precisely pegged to **1 gram of audited, allocated gold**, ensuring that token supply mirrors real‑world reserves at all times.
 - By combining blockchain transparency with best‑in‑class security, e‑Aurum democratizes gold ownership and unlocks new financial utility for a traditionally illiquid asset.

 :::note Key Feature